plugdata-team/plugdata/Resources/Documentation/ELSE/tabplayer~.md

     description: play (same as non-zero)
   - type: signal
     description: gate on or impulse starts playing, gate off stops if not in trigger mode, which is the default mode

+outlets:
+  1st:
+  - type: signal
+    description: the playback of a channel
+  2nd:
+  - type: bang
+    description: when it stops/finishes playing or when looping

+methods:
   - type: tr <float>
     description: non zero sets to trigger mode, zero sets to gate mode
   - type: set <symbol>